MA Urban Design Course Leader

-Could you tell us about your experience and how this feeds into your course?
+Could you tell us about what you do and how this feeds into your course?

-I’m also working for myself, which is a whole different game, and increasingly in the construction of design courses and in teaching of design.
-I think my experience has fed into my development of a framework for a dynamic course, but it’s a course that I wouldn’t claim as just my own doing.
-It is made by all the staff and students and it changes on a daily basis.
-We are confident, but also reflective and consciously adapting to current situations.
+I think my experience has pushed for the development of a highly dynamic course, but it’s a course that I certainly do not claim as just my own doing.
+It was and is made by the staff and students and it also changes on a monthly basis.
+As a team, we are confident, but also reflective and conscious to adapt the contemporary situation.

 What is the philosophy of your course?

-Why is Birmingham a good place to study?
+Why is Birmingham a good place to study/work?

 What can students do to help prepare them for the course?

-What’s your favourite element about working at Birmingham School of Architecture and Design?
+What’s the favourite element about working at Birmingham School of Architecture and Design?